Graeme Samuel (Chair)

 Dr Hung The Nguyen is a General Practitioner in Private General Practice and in an Aboriginal Community Controlled Health Service.

-Through his directorship appointments, he is concerned with positive patient journeys through the health system and patient engagement in the quality improvement process in health care.
+Through his appointments, he is concerned with positive patient journeys through the health system and patient engagement in the quality improvement process in health care.

 Dr Julie Thompson is a general practitioner practicing in Warragul.

 Dr Thompson has more than 20 years’ experience as a director on health-related boards at local, regional, state and national level, including community health, hospital, aged care and divisions of general practice.
 She has broad experience in health service reform, including mental health, chronic disease management and primary care, including three years as Chair of Australian Divisions of General Practice.